Skip to Content

 obliquity(t) = mean − A × cos(2πt / ICRF period) + A × cos(2πt / obliquity cycle)

-Where A = ψ / (d × √m) — the same Fibonacci-derived amplitude from Law 2
+Where A = ψ / (d × √m) — the Fibonacci-derived amplitude from Law 2

-This matches Earth’s formula exactly: the inclination component at H/3 has a negative sign, the obliquity component at H/8 has a positive sign.
+The inclination component (at ICRF perihelion period) has a negative sign; the obliquity component (at the obliquity cycle period) has a positive sign.
 The obliquity cycle is the dominant visible period; the inclination component modulates the amplitude envelope.

 Obliquity Cycles for All Planets

-The obliquity cycle period comes from the Fibonacci decomposition of each planet’s perihelion ecliptic rate.
-The rate numerator N decomposes as N = A + B (Fibonacci sum), giving the obliquity rate.
+Each planet’s obliquity cycle period comes from the Fibonacci decomposition of its perihelion ecliptic rate: the rate numerator N decomposes as N = A + B (Fibonacci sum), giving the obliquity rate.

 Formula Midpoint per Planet

-For each planet, the model’s two-cosine obliquity formula uses a midpoint parameter (obliquityMean in the constants file) around which the two cosine terms oscillate.
-This midpoint differs from the J2000 snapshot by a fixed anchoring offset.
-Note: these are formula parameters, not time-averages of the full obliquity signal — for planets where higher-order harmonic terms contribute significantly, the true time-average can differ from the midpoint by several hundredths of a degree.
+The two-cosine obliquity formula uses a midpoint parameter (obliquityMean in the constants file) around which the two cosine terms oscillate.
+The midpoint differs from the J2000 snapshot by a fixed anchoring offset.
+These are formula parameters, not time-averages of the full obliquity signal — for planets where higher-order harmonic terms contribute significantly, the true time-average can differ from the midpoint by several hundredths of a degree.

 PlanetJ2000 tiltFormula midpointShift